dolie/FlySkyI6-wiki/Development.md

 http://magiclantern.wikia.com/wiki/GPL_Tools/disasm.py

 It is also to possibile to compile some parts of modifyed firmware with gcc (all c files are in source directory).
-The project was oryginaly compiled with Freescale Kinetics.
+The project was originally compiled with Freescale Kinetics.

-Compiled elements must be replaced later in oryginal file (addresses are described in source/MKL16Z64xxx4_flash.ld) Current linker script is not able to combine compilation results and old FW.
+Compiled elements must be replaced later in original file (addresses are described in source/MKL16Z64xxx4_flash.ld) Current linker script is not able to combine compilation results and old FW.
 Command used for compilation (extraced from Freescale Kinetics)